gracemcken/Genquality/README.md

 As this was the first group project for many of our team members, it presented a learning curve for everyone!
 Among the issues outside of actual bugs that we encountered as a team was:
 - Some members using px vs rem/em
 - Difficultly with push/pull and merging
-- min width vs max width for pages
+- Min width vs max width for pages

 <br>
   Our main overall issues relate to the fact that each team member had different ways and habits of doing things, so to make our code across all pages consistent was a challenge.
 We resolved as much as we could once the majority of the code was finalised and fixed inconsistencies during final clean up before submission.